sentenial/developer-docs/pages/prodNuapay/np_mdtbasics.md

 <img src="images/bacs-guarantee.png">

-## Mandate Types
+## Mandate/DDI Types

-You may chose to collect mandates on paper, with a normal ink signature; alternatively mandates can be handled electronically (with authorisation being provided via a check box or SMS code, for example).
+You may chose to collect mandates on paper, with a normal ink signature; alternatively mandates/DDIs can be handled electronically (with authorisation being provided via a check box or SMS code, for example).
 Nuapay offers you the flexibility to choose either approach.

 For more information on electronic mandates, see the <a href ="em_landing_page.html">E-Mandates</a> section.

-{% include note.html content="All your mandates must be linked to a specific originator identifier that is unique to your business.
-This identifier is the Creditor Scheme ID (in the SEPA CORE schemes) or the Service User Number (SUN in the Bacs Direct Debit scheme)." %}
+{% include note.html content="All your mandates/DDIs must be linked to a specific originator identifier that is unique to your business.
+This identifier is the Creditor Scheme ID (in the SEPA schemes) or the Service User Number (SUN in the Bacs Direct Debit scheme)." %}

 {% include links.html %}